 Substance abuse counseling is one of the fastest-growing occupations in the United States.
 The Bureau of Labor Statistics predicts a 23% increase from 2016-2026 due to a rise in people seeking addiction and mental health counseling services, as well as states seeking treatment and counseling services instead of jail time for drug offenders.

-Dr. Donald Posson, who teaches several of the courses within National University’s undergraduate certificate in alcohol and drug abuse counseling program, has been in the addictions and mental health field for over twenty years; those job projection numbers don’t surprise him.
+Dr. Donald Posson, who teaches several courses at National University, has been in the addictions and mental health field for over twenty years; those job projection numbers don’t surprise him.
 “That’s not even taking into account the need that’s coming with the opioid crisis,” he says.
 “We haven’t even begun to deal with the counseling aspect of that or identified how we’re going to deal with it or resource it.
 Over the next five to ten years it’s going to require many more therapists than we currently have in the pipeline.”

 Dr. Posson notes that across the professional spectrum in California, only about 10 percent of therapists currently have experience in substance abuse counseling.
 Individuals seeking counseling and therapy are finding it difficult to find the trained professionals they need to help them conquer negative habits.